mhered/sevillabot/Simulation.md

 3. Create a Mesh from the Part
 4. Export those meshes as STL

-To maintain local origin, copy the Part to root axes then export this copy of the part
+To maintain local origin, copy the Part to root axes then export this copy of the part.

 Issue: cannot export to DAE format (missing pycollada error message)